HackerSchool/22-23-internal-learning/git-curl-FOSS/presentation.md

 	The Bazaar is characteristic of free software.

 	In a Bazaar architecture the source code is visible at all times, being normally communal projects, made of differently written modules.
-Its all nodes that compose a de-centralized tree!
+Everything is a node on a de-centralized tree!

 	This architecture as the advantage of going according to Linus's Law: